ThinkEQ/assembly-solutions-ltd/src/pages/news/accounts-manager-amanda-celebrates-10-years-with-asl.md

         Amanda does an incredible job and has built a brilliant team in the accounts department.
 I hope she continues on our journey and reaches another 10 years!"
-      title: Managing Director, Gareth is happy to see another team member reach 10 years
   - type: testimonial
     testimonial:
       quote: During my 10 years at ASL, I have been given great opportunities both in